 In any other circumstances, dealing with each problem or situation individually it would have been easy to cope with, but dealing with all of them, anxiety, social isolation, social media overload, exhaustion and the list goes on, is unbearable.
 I feel I’m drowning, I can’t see light at the end of the tunnel, it’s as if the sun is forever hiding behind huge grey clouds.

 And this is not just me.
 The majority of my friends, colleagues and other people I talked to feel the same, and I’m guessing they are not the only ones.

-I’m lucky I have a job and I live with my sister, but for others the second lockdown effects are much much worse.
-They live on their own with no support network, a lot of people are sadly unemployed and it’s incredibly hard for them to find a job, even a temporary one now under these circumstances and let’s not forget all the businesses and freelances who went bust or are dangerously near bankruptcy.
+I’m lucky I have a job and I live with my sister, but for others, the second lockdown effects are much much worse.
+They live on their own with no support network, a lot of people are sadly unemployed and it’s incredibly hard for them to find a job, even a temporary one now under these circumstances and let’s not forget all the businesses and freelancers who went bust or are dangerously near bankruptcy.

 I fear the repercussions and impact of this second lockdown (the first one was a completely new experience to all, noone knew what to do what was happening, now life is supposed to continue, despite the lockdown) will be long and painful.

 Do the benefits of lockdown outweigh the horrible effects on mental health?
 Is it worth damaging our mental health permanently?
 There are children who were born and only experienced life in lockdown, there are children who went to primary school for a month before spending the rest of their first ever school experience at home, there are teenagers who started university online, there are young adults who entered the world of work for the first time straight working from home.
 Suicide rates have gone up, psychologist appointments are high on demand and many fellow humans suffer in silence.